mkoistinen/djangocms-styledlink/README.md

 NOTE: Each of the defined models **must** define a get_absolute_url() method on its objects or the configuration will be rejected.

+NOTE: At this time, all choices are rendered as a grouped drop-down list.
+If your project will present a very large number of choices for the configured models, you should consider another solution until we can find another solution for this project.

 #### An example of mutliple types.